 Credit counseling involves:

-Establishing a personal or household budget, creating a debt elimination strategy that might involve a debt management plan
+Establishing a personal or household budget and creating a debt elimination strategy that might involve a debt management plan

 While the typical credit counseling client has debts that equate to about one-third of the median household income in their area, there is no minimum or maximum amount of debt required to take advantage of their services.
 Neither is there is no fee to meet with the counselor to explore your options.

-- Work with credit counselor to create a budget
+Work with a credit counselor to develop a household budget

-- Decide with credit counselor the best path for repaying and eliminating your debt
+Decide with a credit counselor the best path for repaying and eliminating your debt

 The first thing a credit counselor should do is allow you to explain why you are seeking credit counseling.
 Surprisingly, there are many reasons counseling clients might give, from the obvious, “get out of debt,” to “sleep better at night,” “take back control of my finances,” “get ready to buy a home next year,” and “start a business,” to name just a few.